parth-20-07/Motion-Planning-Online/README.md

 🗒*Note: But if you understand the codes enough and are smart enough, it will be super simple to port it on the system that you like.
 I understand coding enough to build all these things but still am not too expert to build cross-platform products yet!*

-# How to run the Assignments
+# Setup Basic Tools

-## Task 0: Setup Basic Tools
+Click the [Link](./Docs/Basic%20Setup.md) to see the complete guide on how to setup the essential tools for the project.

-Click the [Link](/Docs/) to see the complete guide on how to setup the essential tools for the project.
+# Assignments

 ## Assignment 0: Setup Environment

-The aim of the [Assignment 0](/HW0%20-%20Turtles/) is to setup the environment and try a basic run through programming.
+The aim of the [Assignment 0](./HW0%20-%20Turtles/) is to setup the environment and try a basic run through programming.
 Here we try to develop a rudimentary and random obstacle field, tryout turtle sim in python and initiate a *Victor Sierra* Search pattern to find lost objects.

 ## Assignment 1: Flatland

-The aim of the [Assignment 1](/HW1%20-%20Flatland/) is to implement Breadth First Search, Depth First Search and Dijkstra Search to find a path between Start Point and Goal Point.
+The aim of the [Assignment 1](./HW1%20-%20Flatland/) is to implement Breadth First Search, Depth First Search and Dijkstra Search to find a path between Start Point and Goal Point.

 ## Assignment 2: Valet

-The aim of the [Assignment 2](/HW2%20-%20Valet/) is to implement search and path planning algorithms to park a car with non-holonomic constraints.
+The aim of the [Assignment 2](./HW2%20-%20Valet/) is to implement search and path planning algorithms to park a car with non-holonomic constraints.

 # Final Project
 Project Topic: [**Multi-Tier UAV Search and Retrieve**](https://github.com/parth-20-07/Multi-Tier-UAV-Search-and-Retrieve)